activecell/showcase/README.md

 /_______  /|___|  /\____/ \/\_/  \___  >____  /____  >\___  >
         \/      \/                   \/     \/     \/     \/

-          Infrastructure for activecell's front-end libraries.
+          Bad-ass infrastructure for javascript libraries.
 ```

 ## How to install